TNL-Project/TNL/Documentation/UsersGuide/Solvers/Linear/ug_Linear_solvers.md

 ### Setup with a solver monitor

 Solution of large linear systems may take a lot of time.
-In such situations, it is useful to be able to monitor the convergence of the solver of the solver status in general.
+In such situations, it is useful to be able to monitor the convergence of the solver or the solver status in general.
 For this purpose, TNL provides a solver monitor which can show various metrics in real time, such as current number of iterations, current residue of the approximate solution, etc. The solver monitor in TNL